 (a) to prepare the like accounts [and strategic report] and directors' report, and

 (b) to cause to be prepared such an auditor's report,

 as would be required if the company were formed and registered under this Act.

 (2) The regulations may for this purpose apply, with or without modifications, all or any of the provisions of—

 Part 16 (audit).

-(3) The Secretary of State may make provision by regulations requiring an overseas company
+(3) The Secretary of State may make provision by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.